The Wine at the Last Supper

 The wine that the disciples drank at the Last Supper was un-fermented grape Juice because during the Passover leaven or yeast was strictly forbidden as it was a symbol of sin.
-In the OT, the Lord clearly instructed that the Passover “bread (be) made without yeast” (Leviticus 23:5-6; Exodus 12:8).
-And in the NT, the Lord symbolized leaven to wickedness and evil (1 Cor.
-5:8; Matt.
-16:6, 12; Mark 8:15).
+In the Old Testament, the Lord clearly instructed that the Passover bread be made without yeast.
+This is seen in the following passages:

-As for the “Greek” texts and their translations in the Bible, unfortunately, they do not differentiate between “fermented wine” and the un-fermented (the freshly pressed grapes) which often causes misunderstandings to Bible readers.
+As for the “Greek” texts and their translations in the Bible, unfortunately, they do not differentiate between “fermented wine” and the un-fermented wine (the freshly pressed grapes), which often causes misunderstandings to Bible readers.

 In His service,